Remote build

 Launchpad remote build progress

-The Launchpad build page, and the remote build, is removed after a build terminates, regardless of whether the build was successful or not.
+The Launchpad build page and the remote build are removed after a build terminates, regardless of whether the build was successful or not.

 Legacy remote build